ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Furthermore, this document uses "names" or "identifiers" for groups and nodes.
 Their different meanings are summarized below.

 * Group name: the invariant once established identifier of a group.
-It is used in the interactions between Client, AS and RS to identify a group.
+It is used in the interactions between Client, AS, and RS to identify a group.
 A group name is always unique among the group names of the existing groups under the same KDC.

 * GROUPNAME: the invariant once established text string used in URIs.
 GROUPNAME uniquely maps to the group name of a group, although they do not necessarily coincide.

 * Group identifier: the identifier of the group keying material used in a group.
 Unlike group name and GROUPNAME, this identifier changes over time, when the group keying material is updated.

 * Node name: the invariant once established identifier of a node.
-It is used in the interactions between Client and RS and to identify a member of a group.
+It is used in the interactions between Client and RS, as well as to identify a member of a group.
 Within the same group, a node name is always unique among the node names of all the current members of that group.

 * NODENAME: the invariant once established text string used in URIs to identify a member a group.
 Its value coincides with the node name of the associated group member.

 This document additionally uses the following terminology:

 * Transport profile, to indicate a profile of ACE as per {{Section 5.8.4.3 of RFC9200}}.
-A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Transport profiles of ACE include, for instance, {{RFC9203}}, {{RFC9202}} and {{I-D.ietf-ace-mqtt-tls-profile}}.
+A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Transport profiles of ACE include, for instance, {{RFC9203}}, {{RFC9202}}, and {{I-D.ietf-ace-mqtt-tls-profile}}.

 * Application profile, that defines how applications enforce and use supporting security services they require.
-These services may include, for instance, provisioning, revocation and distribution of keying material.
+These services may include, for instance, provisioning, revocation, and distribution of keying material.
 An application profile may define specific procedures and message formats.

 * Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
-Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 # Overview

-The full procedure can be separated in two phases: the first one follows the ACE Framework, between Client, AS and KDC; the second one is the key distribution between Client and KDC.
+The full procedure can be separated in two phases: the first one follows the ACE Framework, between Client, AS, and KDC; the second one is the key distribution between Client and KDC.
 After the two phases are completed, the Client is able to participate in the group communication, via a Dispatcher entity.

 ~~~~~~~~~~~
 +------------+               +-----------+